NotShashankKulkarni/analog-two-stage-ota/README.md

 parameters.
 Separate testbenches were used for NFET and PFET devices to correctly account for polarity and biasing.

-Device characterization was performed across multiple channel lengths.
-The resulting curves were consolidated into combined plots to enable direct comparison during sizing and trade-off analysis.

-Generated LUTs include:
-- gm/Id vs drain current
+For each simulation run, a CSV lookup table was generated containing:
+- Gate voltage (Vgs)
-- gm vs drain current
+- Drain current (Id)
+- Transconductance (gm)
-- Vgs vs gm/Id
+- gm/Id ratio
+- Drain current per unit width (Id/µm)

+The LUTs were used for sizing and trade-off analysis, while plots of Id vs Vgs, gm vs Vgs, and gm/Id vs Vgs were generated for verification and visualization.

 Corresponding schematics are provided in `schematics/`, and the Python script used for LUT generation is available in `lut_generation/`.

 ---